Viewing managed store performance

 - You have logged into the store using your partner account within the last 13 months.

-- You have full access permissions to the store.
+- You have the Reports permission for the store.

 - The store is not paused.